Digging in the Dirt

 Most young children compete with their siblings for their parent’s affection.
 My sisters’ and my rivals, however, were my father’s plants.
 He adored lush ferns and bright colors, lipstick red summer geraniums and the bold purple of miniature lobelia.
-Our lawn was golf-course green and weed-free (and he was not above employing a few chemicals to keep it that way).
+Our lawn was golf-course green and weed-free (you can read more on how you can easily achieve this).
 Watering, fertilizing, clipping and weeding were his sports arena, his temple and his escape.

 When I ultimately had my own home, yard and children, I discovered that growing things, digging around in the soil, was a balm for me, too.

 The plants and trees I nurtured existed in a separate sphere from the sometimes routinized and often chaotic world of mothering four children, now ranging in age from 21 to 13.

 I am drawn to my summer garden in the dawn, before anyone stirs inside.
 In springtime, I prepare the beds and start my dahlia bulbs and herbs in pots of kitchen compost soil.
 By August, the flowers are a tangle of bright colors.
 But in October, as I cut back my dahlia stalks, dig out the tubers and turn over the earth, I am reminded how the seasons of a garden mirror those of our lives.

 And so it was natural, 18 years ago, when I lost a baby at 14 weeks that I turned to the land to make sense of my grief.
 The pain of losing that child was sharp, unlike anything I had experienced.
 I had pictured my baby, imagined him in our family’s silhouette.
 There were mornings I didn’t want to lift my head off the pillow, days I forced myself to simply get through, and tend to the needs of my two living children.

 Grief craves ritual, and that summer, I was determined to plant a tree to memorialize our son, to root him in our land and fix his place.
 I felt a primal need to make something thrive after something so precious had perished.